blahajjessie/13s-wiki/usage/unix_commands.md

 ## The `man` pages
 `man` is short for manual.
 The manual pages are divided into chapters, each of which explain how to use various parts of the system.

+To close a man page, simply type `q`

 `alias woman=man` if you want to be funny

 ## `echo`